kingswayphotography/server-sync/README.md

 The next step is it sending a **filerequest** message to the client on a per file basis, opening a second port to receive the file data and saving it locally.

-Finally once all the files have been request the server sends a **sync:done** message to the client informing it that it has finished and the client can disconnect.
+Finally once all the files have been requested and received the server sends a **sync:done** message to the client informing it that it has finished and the client can disconnect.

 **Running**